 The minor in Ecological Restoration (ER) prepares students to address the complex relationships of human communities and ecological sustainability.
-ER minor is a tricampus initiative (UW Bothell, UW Seattle, and UW Tacoma).
+ER minor is a tri-campus initiative (UW Bothell, UW Seattle, and UW Tacoma).
 Students may, but are not required to, take courses from more than one campus in order to earn the minor.

-- 1. Introductory course in restoration ecology (5 credits) - 2.
-UW-REN capstone course sequence in ecological restoration (10 credits) - 3.
-Restoration related courses (10 credits)
+1. Introductory course in restoration ecology (5 credits)

+2. UW-REN capstone course sequence in ecological restoration (10 credits)

+3. Restoration related courses (10 credits)

 Students must complete at least 15 credits of the minor at their home campus.
 Also, no more than 10 credits from the Ecological Restoration Minor can be applied to a student's major requirements.
-Students pursuing the BS in Science are not eligible to complete the Ecological Restoration Minor.
+Students pursuing the BS in Science are not eligible to complete the

+Ecological Restoration Minor.

-Program of Study: Minor: Gender, Women, and Sexuality Studies approaches topics from transnational and intersectional perspectives, enabling students to analyze and address issues of gender, sexuality, and social difference at personal, historical, institutional, and structural levels.
+Program of Study: Minor: Gender, Women, and Sexuality Studies analyze and address issues of gender, sexuality, and social difference at personal, historical, institutional, and structural levels.

 The minor in Gender, Women & Sexuality Studies (GWSS) positions students to examine social, political, and cultural realities shaped by gender, sexuality, and power.
-GWSS
+GWSS approaches topics from transnational and intersectional perspectives, enabling students to